Skeletor48/foodfetcher/README.md

  ![](client/src/assets/image4.png)

  The so called interface is pretty easy.
 We have two buttons.
- Whan is expands the modal like menu card and the other is routes to the other page aka. to the other menu card.
+ One is expands the modal like menu card and the other is routes to the other page aka. to the other menu card.

 ### Notes

 - The app is inrcedibly slow, I had to decide if I show the items hanging in the air empty or hide them till the data arrives.
-I ve choosed the second option.
+I've choosed the second option.
 I will definelatly take my time to improve the overall performance.
 At this stage it send a request almost on every rerouting,
 - Both on client and server side it could be more simple with less code
 - There is no proper error handling in the project, also a good logger class would be great to implement
 - I have to mention the obvious fact that I did not implement any tests. :sweat: I am truly ashamed.